ROAN HORSE FACTS

-A roan horse has a coat color pattern of a mixture of colored and white hairs on the body.
-The head and “points”—lower legs, mane, and tail—are typically solid-colored.
-Roan Horses have white hairs evenly intermingled throughout any other color.
+Roan Horses have white hairs evenly intermingled throughout other colors.
 Their head, legs, mane, and tail have fewer scattered white hairs or none at all.
-The pattern is dominantly-inherited and is found in different horse breeds.
+Their patterns are dominantly-inherited and also found in different horse breeds.
 In 2007, 7% of the horses registered with the American Quarter Horse Association (AQHA) were roans.

-True roan is present at birth however for all roan horses, and it may be hard to see until after the foal coat sheds out.
-Depending on the season, the coat may lighten or darken depending on the season.
+True roan characteristics are present at birth however for all roan horses, and it may be difficult to see until the foal’s first coat sheds.
+Their coats for all roan horses may lighten or darken depending on the season.
 Unlike the grey coat color of the grey roan horse, which also begins with intermixed white and colored hairs, roans do not become progressively lighter in color as they age.
 The silvering effect of mixed white and colored hairs can create bluish or pinkish coats.

-Roan horses also have other characteristics.
-If they damage their skin, a scrape, cut or brand, the coat grows back in solid-colored without any white hairs.
-These regions of the solid-colored coat are referred to as “corn spots” or “corn marks.”
+Roan horses have other characteristics.
+For example, if they damage their skin such as scrape, cut, or brand, the coat grows back in a solid-colored without any white hairs for all roan horses.
+These regions where the solid-colored coat grows are referred to as “corn spots” or “corn marks.”
 These marks can appear on all roan breeds even without the horse having a visible injury.